 Earn a degree in electronic / computer technology from an accredited college

 One of the best ways to prepare for a career in electronic / computer technology is through a college education.
-A Post-doctoral Certificate will help you develop entry level skills, general electronic / computer technology know how and the basic electronic / computer technology experience you need to start your career off right.
+A Graduate Certificate will help you develop entry level skills, general electronic / computer technology know how and the basic electronic / computer technology experience you need to start your career off right.
+You may also consider a Master's in Electronic / Computer Technology to help you take your education and career to the next level.
 Please select electronic / computer technology school below.

 Why would I want an electronic technology degree?

 A degree in electronic technology will teach you the skills you need to find a good paying job, and they are skills that can be used for a lifetime.
 Plus, an electronic technology degree can be earned quickly after graduating from high school, and get you into the workforce in two years or less.
 If you like electronics, enjoy working with your hands, and like working out in the field, then a degree in electronic technology may be just the thing for you.

 What do people with electronic technology degrees do?

 People who earn their degrees in electronic technology go on to become electronic technicians.
 Electronic technicians install, perform maintenance, and repair a variety of electronic machines and equipment.

 There are various types of machines and equipment that electronic technicians specialize in.
 Some of the most common types of specialties are listed below.